Lalit Modi: Rajasthan Cricket Association

 In 2003, Modi's friend Vasundhara Raje was elected as the Chief Minister of Rajasthan.
 Modi knew Raje through a common school friend Bina Kilachand, and had become one of the Chief Minister's closest associates.

 After his failed stint in Himachal Pradesh, Modi decided to gain control of the Rajasthan Cricket Association (RCA), another constituent body of BCCI.
 The RCA had been controlled by the Rungta business family for over three decades.
 It had 32 district associations as its constituent members, plus 66 individual members – all of whom were members or peons of the Rungta household.
 During the 1980s and 1990s, there were several unsuccessful attempts to eject the Rungta family from the RCA.
 After Vasundhara Raje became the Chief Minister of Rajasthan, a faction led by Modi started fresh attempts to defeat the Rungtas.
 Modi registered himself with the RCA under the name "Lalit Kumar", as a member of the Nagore district's cricket association.
 He didn't use his full name for the fear of being denied entry.

 In 2005, Modi used his connections with Raje to get the Rajasthan Sports Act passed.
 This ordinance took away voting rights from the 66 individual members, leaving only the 32 district associations as voters.
 As a result, Modi was elected as the President of RCA, defeating the incumbent Kishore Rungta by just 1 vote.

-As the RCA President, he spent ₹200 million to renovate Jaipur's Sawai Mansingh Stadium, making it one of the best cricket stadiums in the country.
-He spent another ₹70 million to build a state-of-the-art cricket academy.
-He sold the boundary-rope advertising for ₹1.5 million per spot, more than double the previous rate.
-He also ended the practice of giving away tickets for free and sold corporate box seats for ₹125,000 each.
+As the RCA President, he spent ₹20 crore to renovate Jaipur's Sawai Mansingh Stadium, making it one of the best cricket stadiums in the country.
+He spent another ₹7 crore to build a state-of-the-art cricket academy.
+He sold the boundary-rope advertising for ₹15 lakh per spot, more than double the previous rate.
+He also ended the practice of giving away tickets for free and sold corporate box seats for ₹1,25,000 each.